* This is the Consumer Version. *

 Infection by herpes simplex virus type 1 (which causes mouth infections, such as cold sores)

 Other viruses, such as coxsackievirus, cytomegalovirus, and the viruses that cause mumps, rubella, mononucleosis, or influenza, may also cause Bell palsy.
 Infection causes the nerve to swell.
 When the nerve is swollen, it is squeezed (compressed) by the narrow passageways in the skull that it passes through.

 Other disorders can cause facial nerve palsy.
-Lyme disease (see Lyme Disease) can cause facial nerve palsy, but unlike Bell palsy, it may affect both sides of the face.
-In blacks, sarcoidosis (see Sarcoidosis) is a common cause of facial nerve palsy.
+Lyme disease can cause facial nerve palsy, but unlike Bell palsy, it may affect both sides of the face.
+In African-Americans, sarcoidosis is a common cause of facial nerve palsy.
 Sometimes tumors and skull fractures cause facial palsy.

 In Bell palsy, pain behind the ear may be the first symptom.
 Facial muscles weaken suddenly, usually within hours.
 The effect ranges from mild weakness to complete paralysis.
 By 48 to 72 hours, the weakness is as severe as it will be.
 Only one side of the face is affected.

 In facial nerve palsies (including Bell palsy), the face becomes flat and expressionless.
 However, when only one side is affected, people often feel as though the face is twisted because the muscles on the unaffected side tend to pull the face to that side every time they make a facial expression.
 Wrinkling the forehead, blinking, and grimacing may be difficult or impossible on the affected side.
 For most people, the face feels numb or heavy, even though sensation remains normal.

 Closing the eye on the affected side may be difficult.
 People may be unable to close the eye completely, and they blink less frequently.
 The eye also tends to turn upward when it is closed.